hiijitesh/food-monkey/README.md

 # enter into postresql
 sudo su - postgres

-# enter into user  `postgres user`
+# enter into user `postgres`
 psql

 # create database
 CREATE DATABASE spamdb;

 # create database with password
-CREATE USER spamdb WITH PASSWORD 'password';
+CREATE DATABASE spamdb WITH PASSWORD 'password';

 # grant all privilege
 GRANT ALL PRIVILEGES ON DATABASE spamdb TO myprojectuser;